java-crypto/cross_platform_crypto/rsa_key_generation.md

 ## RSA key generation

-There are several way to generate RSA key, even on each framework and operation system.
+There are several ways to generate RSA key, even on each framework and operation system.
 Usually you will generate the keys within your main  framework and just convert them on demand to other formats.

-Here I'm showing you a different tool that is very useful in all cryptographic question - it the **OpenSSL** software.
+Here I'm showing you a different tool that is very useful in all cryptographic questions - it is the **OpenSSL** software.
 OpenSSL is available on a lot of platforms and sometimes "built-in" as in modern PHP-frameworks.
 As OpenSSL has a lot of functions it is often called "Swiss knife".

 The **key generation** takes place in two steps - first we generate the RSA <u>private key</u> and then we generate the belonging <u>public key</u>: